michaelrobil/bookstoregoogle/README.md

 # Bookstoregoogle

 ## About
-This web application is intended as a tool for readers who want to search for books and create his/her own reading list.
+This web application is a tool for readers who want to search for books and create his/her own reading list.
-By running search on the home page and clicking on the favorite icon to add to the library, In the library will be the added books with the delete option.
+By running search on the home page and clicking on the favorite icon to add the book to the library, you will find the added books with the delete option.

 ## Application Screenshot
 ![03-book](https://user-images.githubusercontent.com/56613553/74096872-24d4da80-4aca-11ea-99c0-5e7c88e19b8e.png)